tkzic/pd-rtlsdr/README.md

 stop : stop the radio

-freq <freq in Hz> [immediate] : set frequency in Hz.
+freq [freq in Hz] [immediate (optional)] : set frequency in Hz.
 If immediate is set to 1 then frequency is changed immediately.
 Otherwise will take effect after start message.

-gain <gain in dB> [immediate] : set RF gain.
+gain [gain in dB] [immediate (optional)] : set RF gain.
 If immediate is set to 1 then gain is changed immediately.
 Otherwise will take effect after start message.
 Default is AUTO.
 Note: -10 will also set auto.

 samplerate <samplerate> : set sample rate.
 Takes effect after start message. default is current Pd/Max sample rate.